-Score Samples of observed riding 10 All very difficult skills with no simple skills or simple riding; Both riders have the same high level of difficulty.
-8 Many skills at high difficulty but small mistakes.
-6 Generally lower on average or high with many mistakes; OR one rider has a very high skill level while the second rider is very low.
-4 Only one or two skills at high level.
+Score Samples of observed riding 15 All very difficult skills with long duration.
+Both riders have the same high level of difficulty.
+13 Almost all skills are at high difficulty with enough duration.
+10 Many skills at high difficulty but some skills with short durations.
+8 Generally on average or higher difficulty but some skills with short duration.
+6 Generally lower on average or higher difficulty but many skills with short duration OR one rider has a very high skill level while the second rider is very low.
+4 Only one or two skills at high level and/or many skills with short duration.
 2 O.K. and skills done reasonably long without compromising flow of routine.
-0 Looks like will fall constantly; low difficulty when averaged for whole routine.
+0 Looks like will fall constantly; much repetition of skills; low difficulty when averaged for whole routine.